MattiaBiancini/GarnetMatrix/README.md

 - **Enchanting Table**: Small random chance to appear when enchanting a valid pickaxe or axe.
 - **Librarian Villagers**: Small random chance to appear in their trade offers.
+- **Creative**: Search for Enchanted Book in creative tabs

 There is no `/enchant` command support by default, and the enchantments cannot be obtained via crafting or grinding — this is by design, to keep them special.

+## Chat System

+When you write a message to send in chat all the players cite, are pinged with a sound and the name are highlighted in chat.

 ## Compatibility